Half eagle

-Turban Head
+Capped Bust Right

 The design and composition of the half eagle changed many times over the years; it was originally designed by Keenan Barber Ganz.
 At this time the coin contained .9167 gold and .0833 copper and silver.
 It had a diameter of approximately 25 mm, a weight of 8.75 grams, and a reeded edge.
 The obverse design, or "Turban Head", depicted a capped portrait of Liberty facing to the right.
 The reverse depicted a small eagle.
-This type was produced from 1795 to 1798.
+This type was the first gold coin produced by the new country, with issues from 1795 to 1798.
 Simultaneously, another type was minted that depicted a larger heraldic eagle on the reverse with the inscription "E PLURIBUS UNUM".
 This type was produced through 1807.

-Draped Bust
+Capped Bust Left

-From 1807 to 1812, a new type designed, titled the "Draped Bust" (also referred to as the "Capped Bust"), was produced by John Reich.
-The "Draped Bust" design featured a round-capped Liberty facing left on the obverse and a modified eagle on the reverse.
+From 1807 to 1812, a new type designed, referred to as the "Capped Bust Left" (also called to as the "Draped Bust"), was produced by John Reich.
+The "Capped Bust Left" design featured a round-capped Liberty facing left on the obverse and a modified eagle on the reverse.
 For the first time, the value "5 D." was placed on the reverse of the coin to indicate its value.
-In 1813 a modified version of the Draped Bust was introduced, removing much of the bustline ("Capped Head") and giving Liberty an overall larger appearance.
+In 1813 a modified version of the Capped Bust Left was introduced, removing much of the bustline ("Capped Head") and giving Liberty an overall larger appearance.
 This design lasted through 1834.
 Another modification occurred in 1829 when the diameter of the coin was reduced slightly to 23.8 mm, although the overall design remained unchanged.